Discover Some of Our B Corp Suppliers

 From day one, the company’s founders pledged to give 10% of Innocent’s profits to charity.
 They even have their own Innocent Foundation, which has received over £10 million since 2004 and give over £950,000 annually to the Foundation, even in years when no profit is made.
 The funds then go forward to help feed the world.
 Over 850,000 hungry people have benefitted so far, thanks to their brilliant partners as well.
 Some of their current projects include training farmers in Zambia in organic pest management, and improving yields in Nepal by promoting biodigesters for fertiliser and clean energy.
 Looks like ‘innocent’ is not just a brand name to them.
 It’s a way of life.

 Ella’s Kitchen are passionate about making the world a better place.
 A place where little ones can grow up happier and healthier.
 They achieve that through their mission and their dream, which together they call The Good Stuff We Do.
 Good stuff that includes environmental initiatives like joining over 500 other B Corp companies to being net zero by 2030.
-Plus, they’ve planted over 2,000 trees through Trees for Life, recycled over 87% more of their pouches, and don’t send anything to landfills.
+Plus, they’ve planted over 2,000 trees through Trees for Life, don’t send anything to landfill and were one of the first brands to partner with recycling exerts Terracycle to offer a recycling solution for all baby food pouches.

 Not to mention donating over 330,000 pouches of life-saving food to little ones around the world through Action Against Hunger.
 At Christmas, they even donated 100,000 meals to help vulnerable UK families through the Fare Share programme.